Scarabol/rock-raiders-web/README.md

 ### Nice to have

 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Clear job from surface, if dynamite cannot reach target
 - Use long press on mobile browser to emulate right click
 - Do not allow touch events to move scene camera while build mode selection is active
 - Camera can get stuck on mobile browsers when using multiple pointer gestures